smattingly/professional-experience/1.trainee/githubFlavoredMarkdown.md

 For example, this file and most other English documents that you find in GH repos is Markdown stored in a file with the `.md` extension.
 If you like, you can experiment by editing this file online at GitHub.

 For longer documents, it is sometimes nice to have a WYSIWYG interface more like a traditional word processor.
-Many tools, including the Cloud9 IDE, allow you to put a text editor side-by-side with a preview pane that renders Markdown.
+Many tools, including our programming environment, allow you to put a text editor side-by-side with a preview pane that renders Markdown.

 Even better is the native application [Typora](http://typora.io/).
 It provides a true single-pane WYSIWYG interface on Windows, Mac, and Linux.
 It is free at the time of this writing.